-A merican pianist MICHAEL ANGELUCCI enjoys growing acclaim as an artist with a unique and gifted voice.
+American pianist MICHAEL ANGELUCCI enjoys growing acclaim as an artist with a unique and gifted voice.
 Hailed as "a great artistic talent" by the A&B Foundation, his compelling craft has won national and international accolades including First Prize in the Bradshaw and Buono International Piano Competition, First Prize in the American Prize National Competition, and the coveted Foundation La Gesse Fellowship, among others.
 For Michael, however, the greatest reward lies in forging lasting relationships with audiences through the effusive joy of musical expression.

 Michael holds the Bachelor of Music and Master of Music degrees in piano from the Peabody Conservatory.
-He earned the Doctor of Musical Arts degree in piano from the University of Maryland, graduating Phi Kappa Phi with special recognition for his performance dissertation entitled, “Unity Through Variety: Exploring the Cyclic Principle in Selected Works for Piano.”
+He earned his Doctor of Musical Arts degree in piano from the University of Maryland, graduating Phi Kappa Phi with special recognition for his performance dissertation on cyclic piano works.
 His pianistic background is shaped by an impressive legacy of artist-teachers including Bradford Gowen, Benjamin Pasternack, Brian Ganz, Leon Fleisher, Ann Schein, Robert MacDonald, John Perry, Hans Boepple, and Dr. Paul Wirth.

 Born into a musical family in the snowy upper Midwest, Michael now makes his home in Baltimore, surrounded by an overabundance of scores, an overworked Boston grand, and a frequently rotten (but eternally lovable) miniature labradoodle named Gus.